shiyawaseni/breadopedia/content/Members/Ponpon Patapon.md

   - Lalafell
 ---
 # Introduction
-Ponpon Patapon is the leader of the Breaderhood Free Company, whom often can be found begging for gil in random places and doing suspicious stuff.
+Ponpon Patapon is the leader of the Breaderhood Free Company, whom often can be found begging for gil in random places and doing suspicious stuff (e,g, licking people).
 # Lore
 Definitely a pervert.